Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 normalised by $\sqrt{{\rm Vol}(B_{1,0})} \, \sfR_{\ell}^{k/2}$.
 It turns out \cite{L10} that in dimension one, $\sfX$ carries a significant portion of the fluctuations of $W^\beta_\ell$ even for $k=1$, which is eventually a sufficient choice.
 However, in dimension two, which is the {\it critical dimension}, the main contribution is carried by terms that correspond to $k$ that grows with $\ell$.
 We will also discuss this point in Remark \ref{comparison} in the next section.
 For a length scale $\ell=\ell(\beta)= \exp\big( \tfrac{1+\epsilon}{\pi} \beta^{-2}\big)$, which is near the critical correlation length, corresponding to $\epsilon=0$, it turns out to suffice to take $k=k_\ell:=(\log\log \ell)^2$ and this choice was made in \cite{BL17}.
 To facilitate the estimates, Berger-Lacoin \cite{BL17} chose, moreover, a tailored version of $\sfX$.
 We denote it by $\sfX_{\rm BL}$ and for $\ell_\epsilon:=\ell^{1-\epsilon^2}$ it takes the form

-The fact that with high probability with respect to $S$, the mean $\bbE_S[\sfX_{\rm BL}]$ is high, is a consequence of the fact that choosing an $R$ large enough in the definition of $\tilde \Lambda_y$, we guarantee that with high probability the random walk path $S$, which lands in $\tilde \Lambda_y$ will stay there for the whole time $\ell$.
+The fact that with high probability with respect to $S$, the mean $\bbE_S[\sfX_{\rm BL}]$ is high, is a consequence of the fact that choosing $R$ large enough in the definition of $\tilde \Lambda_y$, we guarantee that with high probability the random walk path $S$, which lands in $\tilde \Lambda_y$ will stay there for the whole time $\ell$.
 Thus, it will be moving inside a tilted disorder environment, leading to a high value of $\bbE_S[\sfX_{\rm BL}]$.
 The computations are subtle and we refer to \cite{BL17} for the details.
+2mm {\bf Outline of the Junk-Lacoin variation \cite{JL24a}.} The starting point in this variation is also to find a scale $n$ such that a fractional moment of $W_n^\beta$ is small.
+In \cite{JL24a} they require $\bbE\big[\sqrt{W_n^\beta}\big]< (2n+1)^{-d}$.
+A main difference with what we outlined above is at the change of measure required to obtain this estimate.
+Here the change of measure is via the partition function $W_n^\beta$ itself instead of a chaos approximation proxy.
+In particular, they consider the size-biased change of measure $\tilde\bbP(\dd\omega) = W_n^\beta \dd \bbP(\dd \omega)$.
+Lemma 3.2 in \cite{JL24a} shows that for any event $A$ of the disorder $\omega$, it holds that

+The task then is reduced to finding an event $A$ which has small probability with respect to $\bbP$ but high probability with respect to $\tilde\bbP$.
+The intuition towards this is something we already discussed at the beginning of the previous change-of-measure outline, which is to exploit events where the partition function has atypically large fluctuations.
+The event chosen in \cite{JL24b} is (we use slightly different notation)